-In this post we’ll take a detailed look at the route of the RideLondon-Surrey 100, which takes place on Sunday 4th August 2013.
+In this post we’ll take a detailed look at the route of the RideLondon-Surrey 100, which takes place each year at the end of July or the start of August.
 From my previous posts (such as this one and this one), you’ll know that I’ll be participating.

 If people are interested (let me know in the comments box below), I will attempt to upload the TCX file to the site, which you should then be able to download and manipulate as you see fit.

 Given the low level of detail on the official map, I’ve had to guesstimate exactly which roads the route will follow.
 For the most part, this is fairly easy.
 The route will have to follow main roads to accommodate the 20,000 cyclists that will participate.
 Similarly, where the professional race shares the same course, it will have to be sufficiently wide to ensure the safety of riders travelling at 40-50km/h.

 DISCLAIMER: I am SURE that my route will have the odd difference with the final route.
 If you are going to ride the route using a cycle computer loaded with my route, bear in mind that you will be riding on open roads.
 Knowing that the event is to be held on closed roads, I took the liberty of assuming that you might not have to ride around all of the Kingston one way system (for instance).

 [Parp!]
 I’ve Just Published A New Video On The Climbs of RideLondon!

 … and you might want to give it a watch if you’re in any way nervous about the hills (and even if you’re quite relaxed)